 Step 3: Check the Dolby Digital setting on the Apple TV.

-On the Apple TV main screen, click on the Settings app.
+In the Apple TV main screen, click on the Settings app.
 Scroll down to Audio & Video and then find the option for Dolby Digital.
-Make sure it is set to "on" or "auto".
+Make sure it is set to “on” or “auto”.
+For Apple TV 4 and 4K, look for Surround Sound and select “Best Quality Available.”

 Step 4: Confirm Dolby Digital setting is enabled on the receiver.